dracula/minecraft/README.md

 ![Screenshot](./screenshot.png)

+## About

+Looking for a dark GUI with vanilla textures, but want something more colorful and stylized than existing ones?
+This is the pack for you!

+**Dracula Theme - Hybrid** is a full makeover of the vanilla GUI using colores from the [Dracula Color Palette](https://draculatheme.com/contribute) with the goal of not only being easy on the eyes, but more interesting to use, too!
+Featuring custom UI sounds, a unique title screen and even mod support! (wip)

 ## Install

 #### Find your resourcepacks folder

+To install this theme you need to first find your resourcepack folder.
 The quickest and easiest way to do this is from in-game.

 1. Open up your desired version of Minecraft.
 2. Go into "Options" and then "Resource Packs"